 I start by making kind of a boozy peach sorbet by pureeing the peaches, pressing them through a fine mesh strainer to remove any pieces of skin and pulp, and then stirring in some lemon juice, simple syrup and peach schnapps.
 Pour the mixture into a large baking dish, and place in the freezer, stirring every 30 minutes or so.
 A wide, flat dish will help the mixture freeze faster, although the alcohol from the peach schnapps will prevent it from freezing solid.

-I should note that not all stores carry prosecco, so feel free to substitute your favorite sparkling wine.
-For a non-alcoholic version, substitute sparkling juice or seltzer for the prosecco.
+NOTE: Not all Walmart stores carry Prosecco, so feel free to substitute your favorite sparkling wine.
+For a non-alcoholic version, swap sparkling juice or seltzer for the prosecco.